menu

 Meadows is a rural neighborhood (based on population density) located in Andrews Air Force Base, Maryland.

 Meadows real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Meadows neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Meadows neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics